What is HR?

 3. Human resources director

-The human resources director (HR director or director of HR) manages and oversees the HR department.
-They create and implement HR policies, initiatives, and programs.
-The director of human resources has a primary role in hiring new employees, encouraging employee growth, managing performance, administering pay and benefits, and ensuring employment laws and regulations are followed.
+The director of human resources has a primary role in hiring new employees, encouraging employee growth, managing performance, administering pay and benefits and ensuring employment laws and regulations are followed.
+Additionally, the HR director oversees labour relations and ensures legal compliance within the organization.

 4. HR manager

-HR managers implement and update HR policies and processes, enforce rules and regulations, oversee employee relations and performance, and manage hiring and onboarding procedures.
-HR managers handle benefits and employee compensation, resolve issues, and promote a healthy work environment.
+HR managers also handle labour relations, ensuring legal compliance in all HR practices, manage benefits and employee compensation, resolve issues and promote a healthy work environment.
 They work closely with organizational executives to ensure HR strategies align with business objectives and enhance the company’s overall performance.

 5. Recruiter